How the Library can support you

 Library staff are here to make sure everyone can use and get the most out of our services and facilities.
 You can contact:

-- Your librarian - every department has a named librarian who will be happy to introduce library services, advise on specific resources and discuss particular needs
+- Your librarian - every department has a named librarian who will be happy to introduce library services, advise on specific resources and discuss your needs

-- The Information Hub (Central Library) and issue desks - for help with borrowing and requesting books, registration and general enquiries, email email@example.com
+- Our libraries - for help with borrowing and requesting books, registration and general enquiries

-We work closely with the College Disability Advisory Service to deliver bespoke support.
+We work closely with the College Disability Advisory Service (DAS) to support you.

-The advisory team will alert the Library if you need:
+The DAS team will alert Library Services if you need:

 - longer book loans - we can arrange for your library loans to be automatically extended from 1 to 3 weeks

 - book fetching - you can request items for collection, to pick up at your chosen library